-In Brazil, like Argentina, the promarket, pro-US government of Michel Temer has replaced the more left-leaning one of Dilma Rousseff, in the process altering a Brazilian foreign policy which subtly and sometimes not so subtly worked against American strategic interests in the region, seeking to replace the OAS with the Union of South American Nations (UNASUR) and Community of Latin American and Caribbean States (CELAC), and fostering an informal alliance with Russia and China through Brazil, Russia, India, China, and South Africa (BRICS) group.
-13 Temer's position, having arrived in power as vice president following the polemical process of Dilma's impeachment, has overcome most of the internal challenges from those on the left who cast the impeachment process as a de facto coup.
-Yet, Temer is struggling to establish legitimacy and governability as key allies and members of his government, and perhaps Temer himself, face criminal charges from the "Car Wash" bribery scandal.
-14 He also faces the challenge of turning around an economy that is expected to continue to contract at a 3.4 percent rate this year, 15 before facing new elections in 2018.
+In Brazil, like Argentina, the pro-market, pro-U.S. government of Michael Temer has replaced the more left-leaning one of Dilma Rousseff, in the process, altering a Brazilian foreign policy which subtly and sometimes not so subtly worked against U.S. strategic interests in the region, seeking to replace the OAS with UNASUR and CELAC, and fostering an informal alliance with Russia and China through the BRICS.
+Temer's position, having arrived in power as vice-President following the polemical process of Dilma's impeachment, has overcome most of the internal challenges from those on the left who cast the impeachment process as a de facto coup, yet is struggling to establish legitimacy and governability as key allies and members of his government, and perhaps Temer himself, face criminal charges from the "Car Wash" bribery scandal.14 He also faces the challenge of turning around an economy that is expected to continue to contract at a 3.4% rate this year, before facing new elections in 2018.
 In this context, Temer will face the ever-present temptation of the PRC, as a major purchaser of Brazilian soybeans, iron, and petroleum, and a supplier of credit to Brazilian institutions.